 Lastly, arbitration is another appeal function.
 If settlement negotiations between the IRS and taxpayer are not successful, the parties may decide to jointly file for an arbitration proceeding.
 I have used this process mostly for exam issues for matters the IRS would rather not litigate.
 Some cases that are excluded from arbitration are purely legal issue disputes, some collection issues, and frivolous arguments.

-The IRS appeals function is independent from the IRS as a whole so it can make decisions that are not clouded by the IRS.
+The IRS appeals process function is independent from the IRS as a whole so it can make decisions that are not clouded by the IRS.
 The IRS appeals group needs to decide the cases it gets on their won merits, and can not communicate with the remainder of the IRS if that would give the appearance of lacking independence.
 The prohibition against communications does not apply to Fast Track mediation of settlements since the appeals function is meant to bring to two sides together which obviously takes a certain level of communication to accomplish.